dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 host: https://vanity_url_to_snowflake.com
 ```

 This configuration may conflict with Snowflake OAuth in conjunction with PrivateLink, when the clients can't reach Snowflake authentication servers from a networking standpoint.
-There are no workarounds at this point.
+Reach support to find a workaround with this architecture.

 ## Troubleshooting
 <!--might need to turn this into details toggle if more troubleshooting items arise -->